Creating wild art this May half term at Trengwainton Garden

 Once your flower kebab is ready, you can then pop it in the ground, alongside all the other ones created by half-term explorers, to make a collective piece of wild art.
 We hope that as the week progresses, so the art installation will grow and grow.

-With two ponds we think we’ve got number 35 covered; ‘Discover what’s in a pond’ and with robins in the Walled Garden, jays flying near the Drive and buzzards wheeling overhead we’re pretty sure you’ll be able to tick off number 44 too; ‘Go birdwatching.’
+While you’re making your flower kebab and adding it to all the others, you can also use that to tick off one of the 50 things to do before you’re 11¾ - create some wild art.
+With two ponds we think we’ve got number 35 covered; ‘Discover what’s in a pond’ and with robins in the walled garden, jays flying near the drive and buzzards wheeling overhead we’re pretty sure you’ll be able to tick off number 44 too; ‘Watch a bird.’

 After all that adventure though, you just might like to lie back on the grass and do some cloud watching (No 33).